 • Complications associated with colorectal surgery

 Removal of the rectum means some patients may experience problems such as urinary dysfunction (urinary incontinence or retention), sexual dysfunction and anorectal dysfunction (faecal incontinence, multiple bowel movements per day, faecal urgency, etc.).
 In most patients these problems improve as the months go by until they disappear approximately one year after surgery.
+Other cases require specific therapies to address these functional problems, which are due to the manipulation of small nerve roots in the pelvis that supply all of the organs involved.

 Intravenous chemotherapy bag